Harbour Air Launches Biggest Expansion with Three New Routes

 Conclusion

 If you travel the B.C. coast or cross the border to Seattle regularly, this expansion is worth paying attention to.
-A 30-minute seaplane hop from Victoria to downtown Seattle, bookable with Aeroplan points, is the kind of route that makes this hobby fun.
+A 30-minute seaplane hop from Victoria to downtown Seattle is the kind of route that's been missing from the map for years.

 With the FIFA World Cup driving cross-border traffic this summer, I'd book early if you're eyeing the Seattle routes.
-Award space on these short-haul regional partners tends to be limited.
+Fares start at $149 one-way, and demand is only going up from here.

 Jason thrives on connecting with the heart of a destination, seeking out experiences that go beyond the guidebooks.